 Minimizes Serious Falls

 This is the percent of residents that have had a major fall.
-Falls resulting in serious injuries are considered by many experts to be a barometer of nursing care at a nursing home.
-Major falls leading to injury are often the result of poor nursing care.
+Falls leading to serious injury are considered to be a barometer of nursing care at a nursing home.
+Falls leading to injury are often the result of poor nursing care.

 Minimizes Urinary Tract Infections